fbpx

 Spanish Association of Pediatrics (7)

 “It is very important not to drink alcohol at least during the first 3 months.
-After the first months small and sporadic amounts are tolerable (a small beer or a glass of wine once or twice a week), try to keep them away from the feeds.
+After the first months, small and sporadic amounts are tolerable (a small beer or a glass of wine once or twice a week), so try to keep them away from the feeds.
 Do not drink highly alcoholic beverages, such as gin, liquors, or whiskey.
 The popular myth that a glass of beer a day increases milk production has no scientific evidence to support it.”

 To summarize: